- Dementia is a syndrome; Alzheimer’s is a disease.

 A Health-Oriented Daily Routine

 A key component of the health-based approach to dementia care builds on the ability to continue with past social activities and lifelong joys.
 For example, if in the past, a person used to walk barefoot around the house and in the yard, then they should be permitted to tread barefoot on a sunny day in the back yard.
+Or if they always enjoyed gardening, try to find ways for them to tend to plants and vegetables.

 Additional therapies that may help include music or pet therapy.
 Visits from therapy dogs that are empathic and affectionate toward the patient, or even adopting a cat or a dog have been shown to be helpful.